Posted on

 • Ensuring proper flow

 👉 A failure in any one of these areas can affect the entire engine.
+In many cases, lubrication system contamination is not just a side effect — it is often the root cause of major engine damage and premature rebuilds.

 Final Takeaway